 Empirical research in legal studies: design, application and methods 1600-SPEC-BENP1-PR

-In recent years, empirical and interdisciplinary legal scholarship has become increasingly popular.
-While more and more empirical studies mushroom, it is essential for legal scholars to be aware of the specifics and limitations of the tools available.
+In recent years, empirical and interdisciplinary legal studies have become increasingly prominent.
+A growing body of empirical research means that legal scholars need to be aware of the specific characteristics and limitations of the tools available to them.

 The following topics will be addressed:

 1. Why study law empirically?
-Opportunities and limitations of empirical methods in law
+Opportunities and limitations of empirical methods in legal research

-2. Typical fields of application and typical data sources
+2. Typical areas of application and common data sources; success stories

-3. Quantitative, qualitative and mixed methods of producing data.
-Options for data analysis.
+3. Quantitative, qualitative and mixed methods of data collection

-5. Practicalities of empirical research: funding and time.
+5. Practical aspects of empirical research: funding and time

 6. Research ethics